stablekernel/aqueduct/doc/tutorial/2016-06-20-writing-tests.md

 One of the core principles of Aqueduct is efficient testing.
 While opening up your browser and typing in a URL can verify the code you just wrote succeeds, it's not a very reliable way of testing software.
 We'll also run into some dead-ends when we test HTTP requests that use an HTTP method other than GET.
 Therefore, there are some helpful utilities for writing tests built into Aqueduct.

 (As a note, testing Dart in Atom is not well supported - yet.
 Once you get past this tutorial, it is highly recommended you download IntelliJ IDEA Community Edition for better test support.
 Most importantly, Aqueduct's style of testing requires that test files are not run in parallel - and Atom only runs them in parallel.
-In the meantime, you can install a Terminal plugin for Atom and run the tests correctly using the command `pub run test -j 1`.)
+In the meantime, you can use the command line and run the tests serially using the command `pub run test -j 1`.)

 In general, testing in Dart is simple: you write a `main` function and use the `test` function register a test.
 Each test is a closure that runs some code and has expectations.
 For example, this code would test that 1 + 1 = 2: